patrick-motard/dotfiles/README.md

 # Aliases

+## update
+This will run `.local/bin/setup/update`, which updates packages installed through both AUR and Pacman.

 ## setup-run
 This will run `.local/bin/setup/install`, which includes several installation commands.
 Use this command to install pacman & AUR packages required by the dotfiles.
 This command also